opnfv/barometer/docs/release/userguide/index.rst

 Anuket Barometer User Guide
 ===========================

 ..
-The feature user guide should provide an OPNFV user with enough information to
+The feature user guide should provide an Anuket user with enough information
-.. use the features provided by the feature project in the supported scenarios.
+.. to use the features provided by the feature project.
-..
-This guide should walk a user through the usage of the features once a scenario
-.. has been deployed and is active according to the installation guide provided
-.. by the installer project.

 .. toctree::
    :maxdepth: 1